shuhei/shuhei.github.com/source/_posts/2020-11-30-4-years-at-zalando.markdown

 Through re-organizations, the shape of the team has changed.
 It was split into multiple teams.
 Some people left and new people joined.
 But I stayed in the same area more or less.

-## Frontend Engineer...?
+## Frontend engineer...?

-At Zalando, Frontend Engineers were more like JavaScript Fullstack Engineers.
+At Zalando, frontend engineers were more like JavaScript fullstack engineers.

 In 2016, Zalando had a slogan "Radical Agility".
 It promoted team autonomy and Microservices to support it.
 Each engineering team was supposed to operate what they built on top of the [STUPS](https://stups.io/) infrastructure.
 Frontend was not an exception.
 [Mosaic](https://www.mosaic9.org/) (frontend-microservices architecture) allowed each product team to own their Node.js servers for data aggregation and React server-side rendering in addition to frontend components.